mattiasnordqvist/Captain-Data/README.md

 # Captain-Data (v2.0)
-I'm sick of generating database data for integrations tests and migration seeds by hand.
+I'm tired of generating database data for integrations tests and migration seeds by hand.
 Most data I don't even care about but it is enforced by the schema.
 Let's create some sensible convention based tool for auto-generating sql server data.

 Migrating from pre v2.0?
 Scroll down to end of ReadMe